Mission, Vision & Values of OMH

 To provide exceptional healthcare that meets the needs of our patients and the communities we serve.

 Otsego Memorial Hospital will be preferred and trusted as the center for patient-focused care that is comprehensive, coordinated and accessible.
-Through committed teamwork, we will build a secure future of improving health for the communities of northern Michigan.
+Through committed teamwork, we will build a sustainable and secure future of improving health for the communities of northern Michigan.

 Otsego Memorial Hospital (OMH) was founded in 1951 and has grown steadily through the years, keeping pace with the growth of its dynamic home community of Gaylord, Michigan.
 OMH is a progressive, independent fully accredited community hospital.
 Operated by OMH are McReynolds Hall, MedCare Walk-In Clinic, the OMH Medical Group, OMH Medical Group—Boyne Valley, OMH Medical Group—Indian River, OMH Medical Group—Lewiston, OMH Orthopedic & Rehab Services Center, and the Oncology and Infusion Center.
 With the support of more than 700 employees, Otsego Memorial Hospital provides the healthcare needs of the ten communities in our primary service area, including Atlanta, Elmira, Frederic, Gaylord, Indian River, Johannesburg, Lewiston, Waters, Wolverine, Vanderbilt, and other adjacent communities.